biobakery/MetaPhlAn/README.md

 After adding the metadata, you will obtain the tree files "*.tree.metadata" with metadata and view them by [Archaeopteryx](https://sites.google.com/site/cmzmasek/home/software/archaeopteryx) as in the previous step.

-6. If you want to remove the samples with high-probability containing multiple strains, you can rebuild the tree by removing the multiple strains:
+Step 6.
+If you want to remove the samples with high-probability of containing multiple strains, you can rebuild the tree by removing the multiple strains:

 ```
 #!python